Portchain/node-infinitas/README.md

 # Overview

-Sonic is a node.js based scheduling engine.
+Infinitas is a node.js based scheduling engine.
 Think of it as an application level 'cron' scheduler.
 It exposes a node.js API as well as a HTTP API and therefore can be integrated with virtually any application that can call and expose HTTP JSON services.

 It can scale to thousands of scheduled jobs with no sweat.

-# What can Sonic do for you ?
+# What can Infinitas do for you ?

-If your application has tasks that need to occur at specific moments in time or if you need regular maintenance jobs to be triggered, Sonic is for you.
+If your application has tasks that need to occur at specific moments in time or if you need regular maintenance jobs to be triggered, Infinitas is for you.

-A few examples of what Sonic can do:
+A few examples of what Infinitas can do:

 - Perform database archival at regular interval (eg. at midnight every 24hours)
 - Crawl your database once a week for records that can be archived and publish these in an other, less dynamic storage
 - Provide calendar reminders for your application (eg. a task is due)

-Sonic features include:
+Infinitas features include:

 - persistence: it makes your jobs resilient (out of the box with postgres, redis and filesystem)
 - monitoring/audit: Sonic comes with a user interface for your jobs statuses and can notify you of